narol1024/rollup-plugin-sprite/README.md

 ```

 ## Config
-- `src` - used to build list of source images
+- `src` - used to build list of source images.
     - `cwd` should be the closest common directory for all source images;
-    - `glob` well... it is a glob
+    - `glob` it is a glob. such as `**/*.png`

-- `target` - generated files
+- `target` - set files path where generated the sprite or stylesheet.
     - `image` - target image filename;
-    - `css` - can be one of the following, `scss`,`less`,`css`
+    - `css` - can be one of the following, `scss`,`less`,`css`,`stylus`,`json`.see [details](https://github.com/twolfson/spritesheet-templates#templates)

-- `cssImageRef` - path by whic h generated image will be referenced in API.
+- `cssImageRef` - optional, path by whic h generated image will be referenced in API.
 If target.image is interpolated, cssImageRef should be interpolated the same way too.
+Default: `../images/sprite.png`

+- `output` - optional, set output folder where the sprite or stylesheet will be saved.
+  - `image` - the image file path;
+  - `css` - the stylesheet file path

 - `spritesmithOptions` - optional.
-Options for [spritesmith](https://github.com/Ensighten/spritesmith)
+Options for [spritesmith](https://github.com/Ensighten/spritesmith).

+- `customTemplates` - optional.
+Object with keys and values corresponding to format names and template descriptions respectively.
+Template description can be either a path/to/template/file.handlebars or template function.

 ## License